 - Full of flavor.
 7 different spices give this recipe the taste you’d expect from traditional lasagna.

-WHILE the soup is simmering, cook 8 ounces of bowtie noodles to al dente according to package directions.
+While the soup is simmering, cook 10 broken lasagna noodles to al dente according to package directions.

 Recipe Tips and Substitutions

 The recipe says 4-5 cups of chicken broth so you can choose how much liquid you’d like in the soup.
 I like this soup to be on the thick side, almost like lasagna filling, so I only add 4 cups of broth.